burningion/firefox-splinter-docker/README.md

 It then prints out the HTML of the page, allowing us to extract the URLs matching our search terms.

-For more info, check out the [Splinter](https://splinter.readthedocs.io/en/latest/tutorial.html) docs.
+For more info, check out the [Splinter](https://splinter.readthedocs.io/en/latest/tutorial.html) doc.s